GilOliveira/blog/README.md

 ```

 > [!IMPORTANT]
-> `pnpm dev` must be run before push to production to update the Tina CMS schema.
+> `pnpm dev` must be run locally before push to production to update the Tina CMS schema.

 ## Build locally